 Luckily, cancer can be prevented when diagnosed early.
 Early diagnosis can allow operation for the removal of the cancerous material, creating a greater chance of survival.
 This is only possible by doing in time cancer screening.
-Misdiagnosis, however, may lead to unpleasant form of treatments such as chemotherapy.
-Wrong interpretation of medical reports has led to incorrect diagnosis, resulting in loss of life due to delay in treatment.
-The type of cancer risks being misdiagnosed include, but not limited:
+Cancer misdiagnosis, however, may lead to unpleasant forms of treatment such as chemotherapy.
+Wrong interpretation of medical reports has led to an incorrect diagnosis, resulting in loss of life due to delay in treatment.
+The type of cancer risks being misdiagnosed include, but are not limited to:

 Reasons for Cancer Misdiagnosis

 Cancer is not easy to diagnose since most symptoms are similar to symptoms of other diseases.
 For instance, a patient suffering from lung cancer may have symptoms that are vague; weight loss, breathlessness, fatigue and persistent cough.
 These symptoms are often presented by many illnesses, making it very tricky to diagnose.

 However, your doctor is still guilty of misdiagnosis if they suspect that you may have cancer, but fails to refer you for correct tests.
 Like any other professional, a medical practitioner must act professionally in his/her duties, and failure to do so may amount to medical negligence.

 - Failure or delay in referring a patient to consult a specialist

 - When the doctor fails to schedule a biopsy after observing abnormalities